The Deprivation of Liberty Safeguards (DoLS) is part of the legal framework set out in the Mental Capacity Act 2005.

-The registered person of adult care homes need to notify us in writing under Section 31(1) Care Standards Act 2000, of each DoLS application made whether this is agreed or not using the notification form.
+The registered person of adult care homes need to notify us under The Regulated Services (Service Providers and Responsible Individuals) (Wales) Regulations 2017 (External link), of each DoLS application made whether this is agreed or not by submitting a notification to us online.

 How we will use the information